jgillick/genesis-forge/examples/multi_agent_rl/README.md

     },
 )

-# Observations for each leg
+# Observation group for each leg
 for agent in self.AGENTS:
     action_manager = self.leg_action_managers[agent]
     ObservationManager(